 Veterinary Science Camp

-Gould Academy’s Farm and Forest Program partners with teaching veterinarians from the Bethel Animal Hospital and Kind Animal Care of Norway, ME to offer this a high-energy, challenging, educational experience with a strong focus on hands-on learning.
+Gould Academy’s Farm and Forest Program partners with teaching veterinarians from the Bethel Animal Hospital and Kind Animal Care of Norway, Maine to offer a high-energy, challenging, educational experience with a strong focus on hands-on learning.

-Our Summer Veterinary Science Camp is a wonderful opportunity for students interests in medicine, science and animals.
+Gould Academy’s Veterinary Science Camp is a wonderful opportunity for students interested in medicine, science, and animals.

 Check out the slideshow of one of our Vet Science Weekends to get a sense of what you’ll do.